50 Things You Need To Know About Betrayal Trauma

 Reference to practicing the principles found in 12-step recovery programs.
 See 12 Steps.

 Programs centered on 12 Steps of recovery that help an addict or spouse or family member of an addict to heal.
 While there are 12 Step programs specifically for drug and alcohol addiction, a spouse or loved one of a pornography/sex addict will find more effective healing through finding a group specifically for spouses and family members.
 Similarly, a pornography/sex addict will find more effective healing through a specific 12 Step program focused on pornography and sex addiction.
-We recommend SALifeline 12 Step Betrayal Trauma Groups for Betrayal Trauma.
+We recommend SALifeline 12 Step Betrayal Trauma Groups if victims choose to use the 12 Steps to grow closer to God through this trial – acknowledging that there is nothing inherently wrong with the victim.